google/paranoid_crypto/README.md

 **Paranoid** project checks for well known weaknesses on cryptographic artifacts such as public keys, digital signatures and general pseudorandom numbers.

-The library contains implementations and optimizations of existing work found in the literature that performed checks on mass crypto artifacts and showed that in some situations, the generation of such artifacts are questionable.
-Here are just some examples:
+This library contains implementations and optimizations of existing work found in the literature.
+The existing work showed that the generation of these artifacts was flawed in some cases.
+The following  are some examples of publications the library is based on.

 -   [Arjen K. Lenstra, James P. Hughes, Maxime Augier, Joppe W. Bos, Thorsten Kleinjung, and Christophe Wachter.
 (2012). **Ron was wrong, Whit is